Bychin/leetcode-solutions/README.md

 ### 1. /problems
 The "problems" directory contains subdirectories for each LeetCode problem I have attempted.
 Each problem directory name pattern is: `ID_problem-name`, where `ID` is a problem ID and `problem-name` is a part of corresponding URL to a problem (`https://leetcode.com/problems/problem-name/`).

-### 2. /utilities
+### 2. /utils
-The "utilities" directory contains any custom utility functions or data structures that I find useful while solving LeetCode problems.
+The "utils" directory contains any custom utility functions or data structures that I find useful while solving LeetCode problems.
 These utilities aid in code reusability and make the solutions more concise and maintainable.